ldtags/MeasureParser/README.md

 ## Upcoming Features
 As of March 27th, 2024, this tool is under development.
 New enhancements are on the way!

-Enhancements in development:
+Enhancements and Bug Fixes:
-- Permutation QA/QC Support
+- [ ] Permutation QA/QC Support
   - The existing permutation QA/QC macro will be implemented into the Measure Parser, placing all of your QA/QC tools in one location!
-- Direct eTRM connection
+- [ ] Direct eTRM connection
   - Instead of being forced to process the JSON file of a measure, users will be able to select a measure to be parsed by entering its version ID.

 ## Batch Scripts